open-telemetry/oteps/text/trace/0148-sampling-probability.md

 the probability is also commonly referred to as a "sampling rate".
 In this case, smaller numbers mean greater representivity.

-#### Encoding negative base-2 logarithm of inclusion probability
+#### Encoding base-2 logarithm of adjusted count

-We can encode the negative base-2 logarithm of inclusion probability.
-This restricts inclusion probabilities to powers of two and allows the use of small non-negative integers to encode power-of-two adjusted counts.
+We can encode the base-2 logarithm of adjusted count (i.e., negative base-2 logarithm of inclusion probability).
+By using an integer field, restricting adjusted counts and inclusion probabilities to powers of two, this allows the use of small non-negative integers to encode the adjusted count.
 In this case, larger numbers mean exponentially greater representivity.

 #### Multiply the adjusted count into the data

-When the data itself carries counts, such as for the Metrics Sum and Histogram points.
+When the data itself carries counts, such as for the Metrics Sum and Histogram points, the adjusted count can be multipled into the data.

-This technique is less desirable because while it preserves the expected value of the count or sum, the data loses information about variance.
+This technique is less desirable because, while it preserves the expected value of the count or sum, the data loses information about variance.
 This may also lead to rounding errors, when adjusted counts are not integer valued.